-Prerequisite: SPAN 303 and 304, or permission.
+Prerequisite: SPAN 303 and 304 or 306 or permission.
 Completion of SPAN 311 is recommended.

-SPAN 323 Introduction to Literature: Spanish America
+SPAN 323 Literary Perspectives: Latin America

 A study of literary works by major Spanish-American writers from the colonial era through contemporary times with a careful consideration of contexts and an analysis of literary style.
 (1)